컴퓨팅 설계

 Containers are one of the most widely used tools for application modernization.

-If you package the application and runtime into a container, you can deploy to all operating system platforms, and by providing platform‑independent functionality, it simplifies software development, testing, and deployment processes and facilitates automation.
+When you package the application and runtime into a container, you can deploy to any operating system platform, and by providing platform‑independent capabilities, you simplify software development, testing, and deployment processes and facilitate automation.

 Containers are effective for building complex multi-tier applications.

-For example, when you need to run the Application server, database, and message queue together, you can run each as a separate container image in parallel and set up communication between them.
+For example, if you need to run an Application server, a database, and a message queue together, you can run each as a separate container image in parallel and configure communication between them.

-Even if library versions differ at each layer, they can be run on the same computing server without conflicts through containers.
+Even if library versions differ across layers, you can run them on the same computing server without conflicts using containers.

-Kubernetes is a platform that can efficiently manage and control multiple containers in an operational environment.
+Kubernetes is a platform that can efficiently manage and control multiple containers in production environments.

 Kubernetes provides horizontal scaling capabilities and blue-green deployment features that minimize downtime.

-It can also distribute user traffic load across containers and manage storage shared among various containers.
+Additionally, you can distribute user traffic load across containers and manage storage shared by various containers.

 GPU Application Review

-GPU Server can configure a virtual server by selecting GPU card type and quantity according to the project’s purpose and scale, and provides a high-performance GPU server at the physical server level using the Pass-through method.
+GPU Server allows you to configure a virtual server by selecting the GPU card type and quantity based on the project’s purpose and scale, and provides high-performance GPU servers at the physical server level using the Pass-through method.

-The specifications of the provided NVIDIA GPU are as follows, and the operating systems RHEL and Ubuntu are provided.
+The specifications of the provided NVIDIA GPU are as follows, and RHEL and Ubuntu are provided as operating systems.

 | Category | V100 Type | A100 Type | H100 SXM |